Western Oklahoma Building Trades Scholarship

 - Union members, their spouses, or their children.

-- Traditional applicants can be concurrently enrolled Oklahoma high school seniors or a recent high school graduate who has completed two semesters of full time academic or technology courses.
+- Traditional applicants must be concurrently-enrolled Oklahoma high school seniors, recent high school graduates who have completed two semesters of full-time academic or technology courses, or students continuing academic study after high school with one year of completed college.

 - Non-traditional applicants can be a union member or the spouse of a union member seeking to improve the quality of life through traditional training/study in a full-time academic or vocational program (20 years of age or older).